 But the Task can only be carried out by the collaboration of selves as a whole, so our task is to collaborate in developing the world, enriching all our lives in all possible ways.
 This common task constitutes humanity in the sense of the moral unity or brotherhood of all selves.

 (Otherworldalism) "Our true life and task lie at least partly elsewhere, in the spiritual realm, which has no intrinsic connection to the visible world.
 Spirituality, the cultivation of that realm, is helped by at least some degree of detachment from the visible world."

 Life itself rejects this doctrine, and nobody really believes it.
-For a longer reply, click here.
+Here is a longer reply.

 (Biblical "Legalism" or "Nomism") "The Bible specifies permanent rules of behaviour, including those taught by Christ and perhaps also parts of the Law of Moses such as the Ten Commandments.
 These cover at least the religious part of life."

 The Bible gives many illustrations of how the right attitude leads to the formation of good "rules of thumb", but these are not fixed rules to be obeyed perennially.
 Instead it gives us insight into the relationship of all things to God, and this insight enables us to develop our own rules.
 Where God gave people instructions by inspiring people with insight into the rights and wrongs of their situation, these instructions are not universally applicable, even when they are broad rules.
 Certainly the actions approved by the Biblical writers were generally right.
 But those actions are incidental to the central message of Creation, Defection and Restoration, and it is by virtue of this central message alone that these writings are rightly called The Word of God.
 The New Testament never suggests any division within the law of Moses.
 It says that God's people are not under law at all but instead under his grace.
 (See Galatians, especially 3.23-25.)